margaretmf/margaretmf.github.io/creativewriting.md

 This experience is encouraging you to be yourself more.
 This experience is pushing you to put thoughts on other things, other deeper things.
 This is good for you.
 This is not bad.
+This experience is good for you.
+It's drawing you closer to who you are down deep.
+You're here for a reason.

 <br>